Vista-Technology/yanq/README.md

 ![](./images/ss05.png)

-The arista.eos collection is the key to perform configuration deployment on the devices
+The arista.eos collection is the key to performing configuration deployment on the devices

 ```yaml
 ---